allantokuda/big-tiny-db/README.md

 - Expand the database to include millions of records, to enable the study of application query performance.

 # Tasks
-- Create DB schema (non-extended)
-- Expand schema to extension 1
-- Expand schema to extension 2
-- Populate the original "tiny database" instances
 - Expand skills to ~10000 rows
 - Expand towns to ~10000 rows
 - Create list of creature types, ~100
 - Expand creatures to ~1M rows
 - Expand achievements to ~1.5M rows
+- Expand schema to extension 2